Faculty | Primary

 Teresa enjoys supporting the Primary children in their role of learning and their pursuit of self-discovery.
 Because she is dyslexic and became a proficient reader at a later age, she is in tune with the internal process of learning to read.
 From her extensive background in psychological studies and research, she brings a unique perspective and deep appreciation of child development to the Primary program.

 Teresa received a BA in Psychology and Communications from Rutgers University, NJ; an MA in Psychology from the New School for Social Research, NY; and holds an American Montessori Society Early Childhood credential through the Princeton Center for Teacher Education (PCTE), NJ.
-She is an instructor for PCTE.
+She also holds an American Montessori Society Early Childhood Reading credential and is an instructor for PCTE.

 Alyssa Monforte

-Alyssa Monforte joined Princeton Montessori School in 2021 and is an assistant teacher and leads the After School program.
+Alyssa Monforte joined Princeton Montessori School in 2021 and is a conference teacher.

 Conference Teacher